briandrum/codes.forchagrin.com/_chapters/chapter-931-water.md

 ## 931.02   Regulations of the water department, and water rates

-1. _(a)_ In order to provide for an orderly growth of the Municipality’s water system, and to assure equitable treatment for all users of the water system, the Chief Administrative Officer is authorized to promulgate regulations, not inconsistent with the Charter and Codified Ordinances, as may be necessary for the safe, economical, and efficient management and protection of the Municipality’s water system.
+1. _(a)_ In order to provide for an orderly growth of the Municipality's water system, and to assure equitable treatment for all users of the water system, the Chief Administrative Officer is authorized to promulgate regulations, not inconsistent with the Charter and Codified Ordinances, as may be necessary for the safe, economical, and efficient management and protection of the Municipality's water system.
 Such regulations shall have the same validity as an ordinance, and a current version shall be on file in the office of the Village Administrator.
 (Ord.
 2008-54.
 Passed 12-8-08.)